raniceyue/duke/docs/README.md

 + #### `find` - Helps to search for a task in the task list given keywords.

   This command helps to search for a task in the task list given a singular keyword. <br>
-  The tasks are searched by their task names, and any task with a task name containing the specified keyword, will be listed out in the GUI for user viewing.
+  The tasks are searched by their task names, and any task with a task name containing the specified keyword, will be listed out in the GUI for user viewing.<br>
+  The search is case sensitive.

   Example of Usage: